 People love them because they make great pets and rarely expect them to guard or protect or sniff out drugs or any of the many jobs that dogs still do so well.

-The non-sporting dog breeds come in all sizes from the small Coton de Tulear to the big muscular Bulldog.
+The non sporting dog breeds come in all shapes and sizes, from the small Coton de Tulear to the big muscular Bulldog.

 There is no way to categorize them by hair type either.

 You can find curly coated Poodles, Straight smooth coated Lhasas, sleek short haired Dalmatians and ones with no hair at all (Mexican Hairless or Xoloitcuintli).

 Look through the list because there is usually at least one dog that everyone loves from this group.

 AKC currently recognizes 20 breeds with others likely to be added in the coming years.